Kyza/Unofficial-Desktop-YouTube-Music/README.md

 # Known Bugs

 - Rarely, the installer fails to open because it is still locked by the automatic update downloader.
+  - Just restart the app and try the update again.

 # Images